The Game of Thrones - Iceland

 Þingvellir National Park

 Travel out with us, in our comfortable coach, to the Þingvellir National Park.
 It’s a UNESCO World Heritage Site given its significance in the political and historical story of Iceland.
-Specifically, it’s the site of Iceland’s first parliament and it’s also here that the European and American tectonic plates drift apart. Þingvellir‘s other claim to fame is obviously as a Game of Thrones filming location.
+Specifically, it’s the site of Iceland’s first parliament and it’s also here that the European and American tectonic plates drift apart. Þingvellir‘s other claim to fame is a Game of Thrones filming location.
 This is where the White Walker scenes were filmed.
 It’s also here where the pass to Eyrie was filmed - where the Hound and Brienne end up in a fierce battle in season four.
-It also stood in as Mid Westeros in season 4, and this is also where you can find ‘Dragonglass’, a precious resource in the series – which is actually obsidian, a naturally occurring volcanic glass.
+It also stood in as Mid Westeros in season 4, and this is also where you can find ‘Dragonglass’, a precious resource in the series – which is obsidian, a naturally occurring volcanic glass.

 Trail of the wildlings from North of the Wall

 Europe’s largest glacier, Vatnajökull, which covers 3,100 square meters in southeast Iceland, plays the land beyond the wall – home of mystical creatures - in Game of Thrones.
 Even when the cameras aren’t rolling, it doesn’t lose any of its atmospheric charms.

 Viking Lodge in Þjórsárdalur Valley

 We also explore Þjórsárdalur and the Settlement Era Viking Lodge – the location of an elaborate and vicious battle - where a farming village was attacked by Wildings and Thenns.

 Our Game of Thrones tour will immerse you in the dramatic surroundings of the series’ backdrop.
-Swords optional, obviously!
+Swords are optional!

 Here’s how you can experience the Game of Thrones filming locations for yourself: